Reviewable/hubkit/README.md

 You need to ensure that an ES2015-compatible `Promise` class is defined.

-To enable caching, make sure that [LRUCache](https://github.com/isaacs/node-lru-cache) is loaded.
-It's installed by default for Node, but in the browser you need to load `lru-cache.js` (perhaps from the [Bower-compatible variant](https://github.com/jmendiara/serialized-lru-cache)).
-Or you can pass any other cache instance as an option to the constructor, as long as it has `get`, `set`, and `del` methods.
+Caching is enabled by default but you can override with a custom instance of [LRUCache](https://github.com/isaacs/node-lru-cache) passed as an option to the constructor.
 If the cache is enabled Hubkit respects `Cache-Control` headers on the response (that GitHub currently seems to set to 1 minute for all requests), and will return a potentially stale value from the cache unless you specify `{fresh: true}`.

-If you're fetching Hubkit via Bower, note that the `superagent` dependency _does not ship with browser-ready code_.
-You'll need to make a dist build yourself via Browserify.
-Ironically, the `npm` package for `superagent` does include browser-ready code.

 #### Usage